crate/croud/docs/commands/subscriptions.rst

 ``subscriptions delete``
 ========================

-Cancel a Stripe subscription in a user's organisation.
+Cancel a Stripe or contract subscription in a user's organisation.
 Please note that this will delete any clusters running in this subscription, so use carefully:

 .. argparse::